 Asthma is a disease of the lungs, which is caused by inflamed airways.
 The inflammation works to narrow the airways, resulting in difficulty breathing.
 This is a serious, sometimes life-threatening condition.
 Asthma is a life-long lunch disease; however, with proper treatment, it’s possible to have a long, happy life.

-Yes, dogs can develop asthma just like their pet parents; however, this medical condition is not as common in dogs as it is in humans.
+Yes, dogs can develop asthma just like their pet parents; however, this medical serious condition is not as common in dogs as it is in humans.
 Your pet’s condition may be more severe or it may not progress as quickly.

 What Causes Dog Asthma?